 Lastly this week, Doug Ose, a Republican candidate for California’s 7th district, deleted this tweet calling for jobs in Arkansas:

-I suspect this error happened because the campaigns for Ose and Asa Hutchinson, a Republican running for Governor of Arkansas, are sharing a social media team or consultant, but neither accounts would respond to requests for comment.
+I suspect this error happened because the campaigns for Ose and Asa Hutchinson, a Republican running for Governor of Arkansas, are sharing a social media team or consultant, but neither accounts would respond to requests for comment and read about 1st art gallery reviews.
 We’ve cleared out the last of the primary losers on Tuesday and should be all set for the general election — let me know if we’re missing anyone!